John-OK/hellobirdie/docs/backend/setup/details/step3-django-project-initialization.md

 IN_DOCKER = os.environ.get("IN_DOCKER", "").lower() == "true"

 # Database URL handling logic
-# 1. If in Docker, use DATABASE_URL
+# 1. If in Docker, use DATABASE_URL from backend/.env
-# 2. If not in Docker but LOCAL_DATABASE_URL exists, use that
+# 2. If not in Docker but LOCAL_DATABASE_URL exists, use that from backend/.env
 # 3. Otherwise fallback to individual environment variables

 if IN_DOCKER and os.environ.get("DATABASE_URL"):